Features & Benefits

 - RS-232 control and firmware upgradable

 - Max video resolution supported 4K/120hz/8/4:2:2 or 5K@60~120Hz (depending on user computer hardware combination) for each shared monitor

 - Durable metal case

 UDP2-14AP USB KVM Switch with Dual DisplayPort v1.4 has embedded DDM Technology that can maintain the compatibility of the shared devices and connect systems.
-As a result the UDP2-14AP becomes the most reliable and robust multi monitor KVM switch in the world.
-UDP2-14AP provides the premium video that supports DisplayPort 1.4 on two monitors.
+As a result, the UDP2-14AP becomes the most reliable and robust multi-monitor KVM switch in the world.
+UDP2-14AP provides premium video that supports DisplayPort 1.4 on two monitors.